Clear as (quasi) crystal: Scientists discover the first ferromagnetic quasicrystals

-Category: Environment Hits: 0Since the discovery of quasicrystals (QCs), solids that mimic crystals in their long-range order but lack periodicity, scientists have sought physical properties related to their peculiar structure.
+Category: Environment Hits: 5Since the discovery of quasicrystals (QCs), solids that mimic crystals in their long-range order but lack periodicity, scientists have sought physical properties related to their peculiar structure.
 Now, an international group of researchers report a long-range magnetic order in QCs with icosahedral symmetry that turn ferromagnetic below certain temperatures.
 This groundbreaking discovery opens doors to future research on these exotic materials.

 Read more https://www.sciencedaily.com/releases/2021/11/211122135444.htm